-There was access to onsite counselling and psychiatric services, provided by community services, which supported patients who may be anxious attending other areas/services they were unfamiliar with.
+There was access to counselling and psychiatric services at New Cross Surgery, provided by community services, which supported patients who may be anxious attending other areas/services they were unfamiliar with.

 Patients who were concerned regarding memory loss or any dementia-like symptoms were encouraged to make an appointment with a clinician.
 A recognised dementia identification tool was used with the patient's consent to assess any areas of concern.